 [The famous four-mile heat match race between the Running Horse mares Fashion and Peytona 1846 at Union racecourse, NY]

-It was in the previous reign of King James that the fad developed for crossing in of 'oriental' sires on the English Running Horse to add height and distance speed to the shorter Running Horse.
+It was in the previous reign of King James that the fad developed for crossing in of 'oriental' sires on the English Running Horse to add height and elegance to the shorter cob type Running Horse.
 Nonetheless, it was what King Charles did in formalizing racing, that is, he set standards with written rules, and this standardized performance test changed everything.
+The horses who could race successfully were of course chosen as breeding stock over the horses that could not perform.

-On the Atlantic seaboard in the American colonies (English) in that same year (1665) Governor Richard Nicolls of the New York Colony also established a two-mile racecourse on Hempstead Plain on Long Island with set performance standards that mimicked those in England; he even named the New York track 'Newmarket' after King Charles' English track.
-Virginia had formalized 1/4 mile sprints on straight tracks before this also.
-But it was the Long Island track that was keeping step with the new English racing form.
-And this style race course started popping up in the other colonies as well, in Virginia in 1677.
+On the Atlantic seaboard in the American colonies (English) in that same timeframe (1665) Governor Richard Nicolls of the New York Colony also established a two-mile racecourse on Hempstead Plain on Long Island with set performance standards that mimicked those in England; he even named the New York track 'Newmarket' after King Charles' English track.
+Virginia had formalized 1/4 mile sprints on straight tracks before this, but it was the Long Island track that was keeping step with the new English racing form.
+This style race course started popping up in the other colonies as well, in Virginia in 1677.

-Traditionally it is a stallion born in 1670 and named Spanker that is considered the first real English Thoroughbred horse.
-In America our racehorse breed was the Running Horse, and we did not see any English Thoroughbred blood added to it until almost 100 years after Spanker.
-Therefore, it was our native Running Horse that ran both sprint and distance races, at both the pace and the gallop.
+While it was traditional to credit the three Turkamen stallions (Byerly, Darley and Godolphin) crossed in with the creation of the Thoroughbred, it is an earlier stallion born in 1670 and named Spanker that some consider the first real English Thoroughbred horse.
+Spanker was inbred to his dam 2x1, Old Moroccan Mare, a Barb/Hobby cross, and so really, this mare is the foundation of the breed.
+In America our racehorse breed was the Running Horse, and wrae did not see any English Thoroughbred blood added for its first 100 years, so the American racehorse is not the Thoroughbred, rather our native Running Horse.
+It was our native Running Horse that ran both sprint and distance races, at both the pace and the gallop.
+(I have gathered the original historical evidence of this breed, its ancestors, and its descendants in one book.)

 America's first racehorse breed was gaited--its intermediate gait was not the trot, but the pace and its variations.
-It was later with the addition of other breeds into the gene pool--such as the Dutch Cob and later the English Thoroughbred, that produced the trot mid-gait in our racehorse.
-But some English Thoroughbreds paced as well in the beginning (see Standardbred Sport Horses for more on this) which is not surprising when we remember that the pre-Thoroughbred racing studs were made up of English Running Horses and Irish Hobbies--gaited race breeds.
+It was later with the addition of other breeds into the gene pool--such as the Dutch Cob in New York and later the English part-TB Messenger and his contemporary the foundation sire of the Morgan, Figure RH, that produced the trot mid-gait in our racehorse.
+What most don't know is that some English Thoroughbreds paced (and trotted) as well in the beginning (see Standardbred Sport Horses for more on this) which is not surprising when we remember that the pre-Thoroughbred racing studs were made up of English Running Horses and Irish Hobbies--gaited race breeds.

-Our native Running Horse was carefully bred for racing from imported English Running Horse and Irish Hobby horses that had been brought in by the wealthiest settlers, who were those that enjoyed horse racing in the New World just as much as they had in the 'old country' (British Isles) and they took great pride in breeding fast horses.
+Our native Running Horse was carefully bred for racing from imported English Running Horse, Scottish Galloway and Irish Hobby (cousin breeds).
+These racehorse had been brought in by the wealthiest settlers.
+These Cavaliers were the racehorse breeders in England (and Ireland) when our colonies were first created.
+And when they settled here they were set in designing their new place to replicate what they had in the 'old country' (British Isles), they imported the best racehorses in the world and they took great pride in breeding fast horses.

 It was in the mid-1700s that we began seeing the first English Thoroughbred imports in America, which coincided with the fad of heat racing waning in England, and this was also the time of our Revolution.
-Heat racing in England was replaced by the classic length races (one to two-mile races, run once--not heats) then and America did not adopt this new British test for another one-hundred years.
-And it was in that same time frame (1760-1860) that the American breeder developed the greatest distance racehorse the world has ever seen, then or now.
-The world records for four-mile heat racing were all made and broken during that era, culminating in the record set by the Running Horse Lexington in 1855.
+Heat racing in England was replaced by the classic length races (one to two-mile races, run once--not heats) then, But, America did not adopt this new British test for another one-hundred years.
+It was in that same time frame (1760-1860) that the American breeder developed the greatest distance galloping racehorse the world has ever seen, then or now.
+The world records for four-mile heat racing were all made and broken during that era, culminating in the record set by the Running Horse Lexington in 1855, and then his grandson Fellowcraft.

-[Lexington RH--the king of stayers--he set a world record for four-mile heat racing and holds the world record as a stallion--sixteen years leading the list.]
+[Lexington RH--the king of stayers--he set a world record for four-mile heat racing and still holds the world record as a stallion--sixteen years leading the list.
+His world record was beat by his grandson Fellowcraft who improved it by a 1/4 second--a record that still stands.]

 Boston RH 1833: Boston is an American Running Horse found in the Racing Hall of Fame.
 His excellence as both a racehorse and as a sire puts Boston RH in that exclusive company of elite horses such as St. Simon, Man O'War and the more recent Nearco (who carries Boston RH through a Lexington RH daughter on his dam-line).
-Boston RH was not a Thoroughbred, that breed did not exist yet in America.
+Boston RH was not a Thoroughbred, that breed did not exist yet in America, and he did not have the pedigree requirement of 5 full generations of uncontaminated English stock.
 After 1750 the breeders of our domestic racehorse often brought in English Thoroughbred bloodlines, most usually an imported English Thoroughbred stallion was bred to the American Running Horse mare, but it would be another one-hundred years before our American Thoroughbred was established as a separate breed.
 Our Running Horse was our first racehorse breed and has been selectively bred from at least 1624, which is more than one-hundred years before the English Thoroughbred ever made it to this continent.

 Did our racehorse breed become Thoroughbred as soon as some English Thoroughbred bloodlines were added?
 No, of course not!
 But there is a confusion that occurs from reading the old records, for the term 'thoroughbred' (pronoun--not noun) was used extensively in the 18th and 19th centuries on all species of livestock that had been carefully bred from superior ancestors to improve its qualities.
 So there were 'thoroughbred' sheep and cattle and hogs as well as horses.
 Over time the English racehorse became known as 'the Thoroughbred'.

 Shortly after the first imports of English typesetters (like Janus) to this country, the English breeding took a different direction.
 Before this, their racehorse (like ours) ran at 1/4 mile and four-mile heat races (King's Plate), but by the mid-1700s this was changing over to what became known as the classic distance races: one to two-mile, run on a oval track and just once--heat racing was abolished.
-However, in America we continued on with heat racing of our distance runner through the 1800s.
+However, in America we continued on with heat racing of our distance runner through the 1800s (officially abandoned in 1914).

 [Boston, the American Running Horse who is considered the best racehorse of the 19th century: forty-one wins of forty-five starts, thirty of those races were four-mile heats.]